Google Shut Down Its Failed Social Network Project Google Plus – Archives

 Much awaited by webmasters and web owners, a tool to disavow links is launched and is located at URL https://www.google.com/webmasters/tools/disavow-links-main.

-As we all know that bing has already was the first one to do this, now Google has taken a step further to make life of webmasters easy.
+As we all know that bing was the first to do this, now Google has taken a step further to make life of webmasters easy.
 This tool will help if you have got manual spam action based on “unnatural links” pointing to your site message in webmaster tools.
 Source

 Google Plus Strategies, Benefits, Drawbacks